sjappig/mldn-capstone/proposal/capstone_proposal.md

 There are plenty of tunable properties in both feature extractor and in classifier, and it is very likely that adjusting them will take the most time.

+Zero-hypothesis model can be obtained already at the very beginning.
+Baseline logistic regression has to be re-trained each time feature extraction is modified.

+At the point where the model does not seem to improve anymore by just parameter tuning, it will be considered to be as good as it gets within this project and the evaluation set is used to get the final score.

 ### References